linearringc/linearringc/README.md

 ## Hi there 👋
 Nice to meet you!
-I'm linearringc.😼
+I'm linearringc.
 🌱 I’m currently learning machine learning
 🤔 Please feel free to ask me any questions!

 <!--